 All you need to know about the Club

 We have eight all weather courts.
-All are Astroturf and four, upgraded in 2017, are the latest generation “Tiger Turf”.
-Six are floodlit, two with the latest LED floodlights which save energy and give an outstanding illumination quality.
+All are Astroturf and six, are the latest generation “Tiger Turf”.
+Six are floodlit, four with the latest LED floodlights which save energy and give an outstanding illumination quality.
 Court 7 has no floodlights.
 Court 8 is a singles court.

 The courts are open to members seven days per week between 8:30 and 21:30 throughout the year, except when required for team matches, club nights, tournaments and coaching.